-Our 2018 Gender Pay Gap results show an improvement on 2017 results and reflect the impact our initiatives are having in reducing the current gap.
 Like many other organisations, our gap is a result of having a lower percentage of females in senior, higher paid roles.
-We continue to make progress and have plans in place to reduce and eventually eliminate this gap over the coming years.
-It remains a strategic focus for our business and has the full backing of our Executive team.
-Priority actions are already in place and we will continue to look at initiatives to increase our female representation in senior roles and redress our current gender imbalance, through inclusion and opportunity, as well as investment in continuous and tailored learning.
+Whilst our results remain below the UK Gender Pay Gap average, we have seen a slight increase in our Gender Pay gap in 2019.
+This is primarily as a result of career progression and movement that has taken place in our senior, higher paid roles.
+Addressing the Gender Pay Gap remains a strategic focus for our business and has the full backing of our Executive team.
+Priority actions are in place and we will continue to look at initiatives to increase our female representation in senior roles and redress our current gender imbalance, through inclusion and opportunity, as well as investment in continuous and tailored learning.